OHDSI/TheBookOfOhdsi/PatientLevelPrediction.md

  We distinguish between

 - **Internal validation**: Using different sets of data extracted from the same database to develop and evaluate the model.
-- **External validation**: Developing the model in one database, and evaluating in another database.
+- **External validation**: Developing the model in one database, and evaluating in another database. \index{validation!internal validation} \index{validation!external validation}

 There are two ways to perform internal validation:

 - A **holdout set** approach splits the labelled data into two independent sets: a train set and a test set (the hold out set).
 The train set is used to learn the model and the test set is used to evaluate it.
 We can simply divide our patients randomly into a train and test set, or we may choose to:
     - Split the data based on time (temporal validation), for example training on data before a specific date, and evaluating on data after that date.
 This may inform us on whether our model generalizes to different time periods.
-    - Split the data based on geographic location (spatial validation).
+    - Split the data based on geographic location (spatial validation). \index{validation!temporal validation} \index{validation!spatial validation}
 - **Cross validation** is useful when the data are limited.
 The data is split into $n$ equally-sized sets, where $n$ needs to be prespecified (e.g. $n=10$).
 For each of these sets a model is trained on all data except the data in that set, and used to generate predictions for the held-out set.
 In this way, all data is used once to evaluate the model-building algorithm.
-In the patient-level prediction framework we use cross validation to pick the optimal hyper-parameters.
+In the patient-level prediction framework we use cross validation to pick the optimal hyper-parameters. \index{cross-validation}

 Note that some may consider bootstrapping to be another approach to internal validation, which is often used specifically to express the uncertainty around a model's prediction, typically as confidence intervals.
 We currently do not use bootstrapping in the patient-level prediction framework.
-TODO: maybe elaborate on this.
+TODO: maybe elaborate on this. \index{bootstrap}

 External validation is when a model trained in one database is validated on a data from another database.
 This is important as different databases may represent different patient populations, but also perhaps different healthcare systems and different data-capture processes.
 External validation can therefore inform us on how well a model will perform outside of the settings it was developed in.